caigentan/Programming-problems/README.md

-Some problems when I start lern Java
+Some problems when I learn Java
 ## 📅 This repository Built in 2018